Pearson-Higher-Ed/design/c/mobile-performance/v1.0.0-beta.1/index.md

 dependencies:

 tagline: |
-  This component defines the standard visual style for app onboarding.
+  This component defines the standard visual style for course-level performance.
 features:
-  - horizontal swipe through content
+  - overall score displayed in points and percentage value
+  - performance by assignment bar chart with paging across date ranges
+  - performance by assignment list view with vertical scroll
-  - dismissible
+  - time on task
-  - supports up to 3?
-5? screens

 usage_guidelines: |
-  Every instance of a mobile onboarding screen should come from this component.
+  Every instance of course-level performance should come from this component.

 blocks:
 # IOS